-The official name of this gene is “branched chain keto acid dehydrogenase E1, alpha polypeptide.”
+branched chain keto acid dehydrogenase E1, alpha polypeptide

-The BCKDHA gene provides instructions for making one part, the alpha subunit, of an enzyme complex (a group of enzymes that work together).
-This complex is called branched-chain alpha-keto acid dehydrogenase, or BCKD.
-Two alpha subunits connect with two beta subunits, which are produced from the BCKDHB gene, to form a critical part of the enzyme complex called the E1 component.
+The BCKDHA gene provides instructions for making one part, the alpha subunit, of a group of enzymes called the branched-chain alpha-keto acid dehydrogenase (BCKD) enzyme complex.
+Two alpha subunits connect with two beta subunits, which are produced from the BCKDHB gene, to form a critical piece of the enzyme complex called the E1 component.

 The BCKD enzyme complex is responsible for one step in the normal breakdown of three protein building blocks (amino acids).
 These amino acids—leucine, isoleucine, and valine—are obtained from the diet.
 They are present in many kinds of food, particularly protein-rich foods such as milk, meat, and eggs.
 The BCKD enzyme complex is active in mitochondria, which are specialized structures inside cells that serve as energy-producing centers.
 The breakdown of leucine, isoleucine, and valine produces molecules that can be used for energy.

 More than 80 mutations in the BCKDHA gene have been identified in people with maple syrup urine disease.
 These mutations most often cause the severe, classic form of the disorder, which becomes apparent soon after birth.
 Maple syrup urine disease gets its name from the distinctive sweet odor of affected infants' urine.
 It is also characterized by poor feeding, vomiting, lack of energy (lethargy), abnormal movements, and delayed development.